Matt Kemp: Personal life

 In 2008, an ex-girlfriend filed a restraining order against Kemp, claiming that she had been abused by him.
 However, she later dropped the complaint and her representative stated that the restraining order "had nothing to do with domestic violence."
 Kemp dated pop singer Rihanna for a time beginning November 2009.

 Kemp bought a home in Poway, California in 2013, but sold it in 2020 for $4.3 million.
-He resides in Dallas during the offseason.
+He currently resides in Dallas.

 Kemp is involved in charities for children, even creating a community initiative called Kemp's Kids which hosted children from the Los Angeles area during several games at Dodger Stadium.
 Some of these children were from the Challenger Boys & Girls Club.